siegwuwu/CS5001-Final/README.md

 Please enter the type of price to perform the analysis:close Please enter the number of days for the moving average:4
 ```
 Upon entering all the information, the program will generate the strategy for each day based on the input.
-Typically, 'Close' is used for SMA analysis.
 ```
 Date,Close,Strategy
 2022-12-01,20525.500000,hold